Ridoineel/Quizy--with-pyintercon/README.md

 # QUIZY.
 Simple quiz application using my Pyintercon module

-Do following command to get project or download it using the button with labeled as "Code":
+Do following commands to get project or download it using the button with labeled as "Code":

 ```bash
 git clone https://github.com/Ridoineel/Quizy--with-pyintercon.git